When I come home from work, I am usually greeted with choruses from both children.

 "Jessica told me that you're the Easter Bunny.
 I don't believe her."

-I like that Geoff still believes these things, and right now, today, this afternoon after getting out of a really rushed time at work in order to get back here to face all the stuff I need to do to get us out the door for my aunt's funeral tomorrow, I didn't want to have to face him and try and explain that yes, I am indeed said Easter Bunny.
+I like that Geoff still believes these things, even at his older age.
+But right now, today, this afternoon, after rushing home from an insane day at work to deal with all the stuff I need to do to get us out the door for my aunt's funeral tomorrow, I didn't want to have to face him and try and explain that yes, I am indeed said Easter Bunny.

-I ripped into her and asked what she was thinking.
+I ripped into Jess, and asked what she was thinking.

-She said that he was bothering her all day about Easter Baskets and how he'd be found if we were at a hotel, and wouldn't leave her alone and she snapped.
+She said that he was bothering her all day about Easter Baskets and how he'd be found if we were at a hotel this weekend.
+He wouldn't leave her alone and she snapped.

 She just yelled at him, and told him.
-And he didn't believe her, and she said "Fine.
+He didn't believe her, and she said "Fine.
 Ask mom when she comes home!"

 Returning to his bedroom, where he sat waiting for an answer, I filled him in.
 I told him that yes, I am The Easter Bunny.
 And I asked him if he could figure out who ELSE I was.